orionrobots/orionrobots.github.io/about_us.md

 I am professionally a computer programmer - specialising in automation of building, testing and analysing software.
 I am an electronics and mechanical hobbyist.
 I have personally built and tested every item and tutorial on our site.
 I hope my customers have as much fun with it as I have, and better yet, are inspired to do more with it.

-I am a member of the British Computer Society, have attended PyCon Uk for the past 2 years.
+I am a member of the British Computer Society, have attended PyCon Uk for the past 3 years, joining the growing education track there.
 I am in the process of becoming a STEM Ambassador and a member of the Computing At School initiative.